undeadzy/openarena_engine/README.md

   HEARTBEAT_FOR_MASTER name since the code says to leave it unless you have a good reason.
 * Any trivial whitespace changes were left out
+* Added James Canete's opengl2 renderer as a branch
+* GrosBedo added win32 support back to the Makefile

 TODO
 ----